NC3-LU/cases_web/documentation.md

 This website is developed in HTML/CSS, Markdown, Liquid, with the framework Jekyll and Bootstrap 3.3.7., and a bit of Javascript.

-To install it, please visit this [page] (https://jekyllrb.com/docs/installation)
+To install it, please visit this page https://jekyllrb.com/docs/installation

-To see more about [Liquid] : (https://shopify.github.io/liquid)
+To see more about Liquid : https://shopify.github.io/liquid

-To see more about [Markdown] (https://blog.ghost.org/markdown/)
+To see more about Markdown https://blog.ghost.org/markdown/

-And finally to know more about [Boostrap] (https://getbootstrap.com/docs/3.3/)
+And finally to know more about Bostrap https://getbootstrap.com/docs/3.3/

 <h2>A new website, but what for ?</h2>